rerun-io/rerun/docs/content/howto/notebook.md

 Note that the output cell is essentially a fixed snapshot of the current state of the recording at the time that `notebook_show()` is called.
-Rerun does not yet support live incremental streaming from the jupyter kernel into the embedded viewer.
+Rerun does not yet support live incremental streaming from the Jupyter kernel into the embedded viewer.

 Messages will continue to be buffered incrementally, and each call to `notebook_show()` will display all messages that have been logged since the last call to `rr.init()`.